AurelienEbeng/primal-training-gym/README.md

 - Redirect users to the reservation list page after successfully creating a reservation.
 - Validate that users register for classes according to the correct time rules for weekdays, weekends, and holidays.
 - Return descriptive error messages to the frontend when a reservation is invalid, including the specific reason.
-- Deploy the frontend on Netlify and the backend on PythonAnywhere.
+- Deploy the frontend on Netlify and the backend on Render.
   <br>

 # Technologies Used